DORA vs CMMC

 What It Is

 Digital Operational Resilience Act (DORA), formally Regulation (EU) 2022/2554, is an EU-wide regulation strengthening ICT resilience for financial entities against disruptions like cyberattacks.
-It employs a risk-based, proportional approach, covering 20 financial entity types and critical ICT third-party providers (CTPPs) across 27 member states, effective January 17, 2025.
+It employs a risk-based, proportional approach, covering 20 financial entity types and critical ICT third-party providers (CTPPs) across 27 member states, which took effect January 17, 2025.

 Key Components